rsdoiel/antenna/archives/2025/snapshots_2025.16.md

 date: 2025-04-22, from: Rachel Kwon blog

-<p>I made a page for my dad&rsquo;s collection of hats.
+I made a page for my dad&rsquo;s collection of hats.
 It&rsquo;s an idea I had back in 2023 and as is my nature, it took me way too long and too much overthinking to get it to a shareable state.
 It&rsquo;s not finished, nor do I know what finished even means most of the time, and there are things I don&rsquo;t like about it that need to be fixed, but if there&rsquo;s one thing I know about myself, it&rsquo;s that I&rsquo;ll spin my wheels on the last 10% of a project that likely doesn&rsquo;t even matter in the grand scheme of things.
-So in an effort to embrace this discomfort, <a href="https://kwon.nyc/dad-hats/">here it is</a>.
-I don&rsquo;t know what it&rsquo;s for — I guess just to share something I went through.
-I&rsquo;m also trying to play around with more evergreen content in general, and am also experimenting with more reliable workflows for sharing photos/visuals.
-(This is also challenging and I&rsquo;m struggling to make decisions but I&rsquo;m documenting my thought process <a href="https://docs.google.com/document/d/1S0_FxxQm45FVvNV2VVJrvzUSpI95r4lttvi2wk3HMjs/edit?tab=t.yd8hhi20vc2">here</a>.
-Work and think in public, I guess!!!</p>

 <br>